ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 ## Representing _Contextual Entities_

 The _RO-Crate JSON-LD_ @graph SHOULD contain additional information about _Contextual Entities_ for the use of both humans (in `ro-crate-preview.html`) and machines (in `ro-crate-metadata.json`).
-This also helps to maximise the extent to which an _RO-Crate_ is self-contained and self-describing, in that it reduces the need for the consumer of an RO-Crate to refer to external information which may change or become unavailable over time.
+This also helps to maximize the extent to which an _RO-Crate_ is self-contained and self-describing, in that it reduces the need for the consumer of an RO-Crate to refer to external information which may change or become unavailable over time.

 ### People